 In very rare cases, some people may also experience seizures or low blood or platelet levels after taking these antibiotics.

 It is also possible to be allergic to these medications.
-The American Academy of Allergy, Asthma & Immunology notes that 5–10 percent of drug reactions result from allergies.
+Allergies cause about 5–10% of drug reactions.

 A severe allergic reaction can lead to a dangerous complication called anaphylaxis.
 Symptoms of anaphylaxis include: